YuZhangIsCoding/ML_coursera/Week9/README.md

             Manufacturing|Weather prediction
             Monitoring machines in data center|cancer classification

-            We may swithc from anomaliy detection to supervised learning when enough examples were given.
+            We may switch from anomaly detection to supervised learning when enough examples were given.

     * Features to use

         * Non-Gaussian features

-            Sometimes the histogram of training set does not look like Gaussian distributed we may try to "correct" it by applying additional functions, such as *log(x+c)*, *x<sup>c</sup>*, ...
+            Sometimes the histogram of training set does not look like Gaussian distributed.
+Even though the model probablity works fine, but we may try to "correct" it by applying additional functions, such as *log(x+c)*, *x<sup>c</sup>*, ...

             ![NonGaussian](../images/NonGaussian.png)